QuTech-Delft/netqasm/docs/quickstart/first-app.rst

 Running your first app
 ======================

-Before writing our own application we will see how we can execute a pre-defined one on the simulator `NetSquid`_.
+Before writing our own application we will see how we can execute a pre-defined one on the simulator :netsquid:`NetSquid <>`.
 Make sure you first followed the previous parts and have the relevant packages installed.

 Creating an application folder